Once a pool of applicants has been drawn through the advertising process, the most appropriate candidates are identified through a selection process.

 Form the selection committee

-The hiring manager/Chair will nominate members of the selection committee before starting the selection process in accordance with the following composition guidelines:
+The hiring manager/Chair will nominate members of the selection committee before starting the selection process in accordance with the following composition guidelines (also see Selection Committee Composition Schedule in the Recruitment Procedure):

 Composition requirements for all selection committees